tercen/templateR_operator/README.md

 7. push to the github repo
 8. go to tercen and install the operator

-For the first step, while creating the repository, you will notice the option to use a template repository, choose the `templateR_operator` repository and select it as the template repository.
+For step 1, when creating the repo on github, you will notice the option to use a template repository, choose the `templateR_operator` repository and select it as the template repository.

 After creation, you now have a new repository with all the convenient files for making a new operator (in R) for tercen.